danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/AlexNet.md

 - **6th** (dense): flatten + 4096 dense + 4096 dense + 1000 dense + softmax activation (output)

 Nearly all parameters are in the fully connected layers.
-The first stem layer thakes the most activation memory (big convolution 11x11) The largest number of flop is required by the conv layers
+The first stem layer takes the most activation memory (big convolution 11x11) The largest number of flop is required by the conv layers
 ## ZFNet
 An improved AlexNet (won in 2013).
 Introduces deconvnets and gradient ascent for layer visualization.
-This allowed to find structural flaws like too large filter sizes and strides.
+This allowed to find structural flaws like too large filter sizes and strides (2 instead of 3).

 # VGG
 Very schematic network, divided into **stages** of fixed components.